d-mon-/mongoose-mongodb-forceServerId/README.md

 ###### (there is a little bug with mongodb)
 ## Introduction:
 Hello,
-I’m *Olivier* and today I’ll present you a short step by step tutorial to let mongoose insert document in a mongo database without any _id.
+I’m *Olivier* and today I’ll present you a short step by step tutorial to let mongoose insert documents in a mongo database without any _id.

 First of all, you should never do something like this if you’ve [a lot] less mongod (\<PRIMARY>) processes than node.js processes.
 If you’re asking why, then I should introduce you the default structure of an ObjectId according to the [mongoDB documentation](http://docs.mongodb.org/manual/reference/object-id/):